Ice Plant Juice Bath

 - Neurodermatitis (see example case)

-60 ml juice in 60 l of water (ca. 37°C), duration: 30 minutes.
+60 ml juice in 60 l of water (ca. 37°C or 98.6°F), duration: 30 minutes.
 Lightly “massage” the patient’s body with a washcloth in the bath.
 After the bath, do not dry the patient’s body but lightly wrap it in the sheet.
 Then generously apply Mesembryanthemum 10% ointment with a slightly circular motion.
 Put on cotton underwear.
 This bath is best given in the evenings, because it relieves itching and pain, thereby often enabling the patient to sleep well.

 Since this juice is not available everywhere, equisetum can be used as a substitute (ideally an oil dispersion bath), followed by the application of Mesembrianthemum ointment.